-The per capita income in Petersburg in 2010 was $18,535, which is low income relative to Virginia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,140 for a family of four.
+The per capita income in Petersburg in 2010 was $19,149, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $76,596 for a family of four.
 However, Petersburg contains both very wealthy and poor people as well.

 Petersburg is a very ethnically-diverse city.
 The people who call Petersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Petersburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Petersburg include German, Irish, African, and Italian.
+Important ancestries of people in Petersburg include English, Irish, African, and European.